 We have substantial debt and related obligations.
-In August 2014, we issued \$230.0 million aggregate principal amount of its 0.75% Convertible Senior Notes due in 2019 (the "2019 Notes").
+In August 2014, we issued \$230.0 million aggregate principal amount of our 0.75% Convertible Senior Notes due in 2019 (the "2019 Notes").
 In September 2013, we entered into a Credit Agreement (the "Credit Facility") with JP Morgan Chase Bank, N.A., as administrative agent, Wells Fargo Bank, National Association, as syndication agent and Capital One, National Association and KeyBank National Association, as co-documentation agents.
 The Credit Facility is a \$100 million unsecured revolving line of credit that matures in September 2018.
 We have the right to request an increase in the aggregate principal amount of the Credit Facility to \$150 million.
+While we do not currently utilize any of the borrowing capacity provided by the Credit Facility, we could increase our debt levels through this facility as conditions warrant.
 Our substantial level of debt and related obligations, including interest payments, covenants and restrictions, could have important consequences, including the following: